Paras7403/TaskTracker/README.md

 https://user-images.githubusercontent.com/122649188/214991561-d29b14eb-560a-4ba4-aa12-0656278d3fc8.mp4

-## Inspiration
-The login page was inspired in [this design](https://dribbble.com/shots/17564792-Log-in-page-Untitled-UI/attachments/12710737?mode=media) by Jordan Hughes.
-The home page was inspired in [this design](https://dribbble.com/shots/14440819-KosmoTime-Task-Manager/attachments/6121947?mode=media) by Mik Skuza.

 ## Functionalities
 • Login page, including Sign In button, which redirects to the main application; <br/>
 • Application UI with navigation sidebar and area for the to-do list; <br/>